Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 Despite popular belief, goldfish are actually not always as easy to care for as one might think.
 Goldfish require a medium amount of maintenance and can be a very rewarding pet, but overlooking a few basic care requirements can lead to an early death for your new friend.
 Here are some instructions that can be followed to make sure that your little goldfish friend is not only happy, but also healthy for the years (and yes, maybe even the decades) to come!

-1. Get a Properly Sized Fish Tank and Setup
+1. Set Up a Properly Sized Fish Tank

 The minimum size a tank should be for just one goldfish is 30–40 gallons.
 If a goldfish is not provided with enough space, goldfish have a survival mechanism that will make them stop growing.
 The catch to this is that their organs will continue growing while their outsides stay small.
 This can cause many future health problems.